Zofia Sadowska: Social work and activism

 From an early age, she was involved in social activism and the fight for women's rights.
 As a high school student, she belonged to self-education clubs, after graduating from high school, she studied in the so-called Flying University.
 During the school strike in the Kingdom of Poland (1905–196), she organized secret classes where she gave lectures on mathematics and physics.
 During her Saint-Petersburg studies, she belonged to the Polish Women's Equality Association (Związek Równouprawnienia Kobiet Polskich) (she was the chair of Saint-Petersburg section and a permanent delegate to the general councils of the Association in Warsaw), she wrote to the Warsaw periodical „Ster".
-She co-founded and then was (with eg. Cezaria Jędrzejewiczowa and Kazimiera Iłłakowiczówna) a member of the governing bodies of the Association of Polish Women Students – Spójnia, within which she led the section of medics.
+She co-founded and then was (with e.g. Cezaria Jędrzejewiczowa and Kazimiera Iłłakowiczówna) a member of the governing bodies of the Association of Polish Women Students – Spójnia, within which she led the section of medics.
 She was the vice-president of the board of the student treasury, she founded student discussion clubs.
 During World War I, she was active in the Saint-Petersburg branch of the Polish Society for Aid to War Victims (Polskie Towarzystwo Pomocy Ofiarom Wojny).

 On 11 November 1918 she became part of a three-person delegation demanding the right to vote from Józef Piłsudzki.
 In February 1919, she ran for the Warsaw City Council from the ninety-eighth place on the list of the National Electoral Committee, without obtaining a seat on the council.